Who is Daisy on the Masked Singer?

 Is Daisy Ashley Roberts?

-Pussycat Doll and TV presenter Ashley Roberts is a important contender for the celeb behind Daisy based on some viewers.
-The US singer was a runner-up within the 2018 collection of Strictly Come Dancing with dance associate Pasha Kovalev and is now primarily based within the UK.
+Pussycat Doll and TV presenter Ashley Roberts is a foremost contender for the movie star behind Daisy based on some viewers.
+The US singer was a runner-up within the 2018 sequence of Strictly Come Dancing with dance companion Pasha Kovalev and is now primarily based within the UK.
 She is because of rejoin The Pussycat Dolls on their reunion tour this yr.

 Roberts appeared to stoke additional hypothesis that she is Daisy when dodging questions concerning the present on Coronary heart Breakfast.
-When requested by Jamie Theakston whether or not she was the celeb behind the sunflower, she mentioned: “I mean I’ve had a crazy busy schedule lately – I love a costume.
+When requested by Jamie Theakston whether or not she was the movie star behind the sunflower, she stated: “I mean I’ve had a crazy busy schedule lately – I love a costume.
 I mean you know I do like to have a little dress up.”

 “I think you need to watch the show and find out don’t you?
 Don’t you?
 Don’t you?” she added.
 “I don’t know who it is.
 I really don’t.”